Trash talk: Usage

-In sports, trash-talk most commonly comes in the form of insults to an opposing player's playing ability or physical appearance which is ethically not acceptable.
-The intended effects of trash-talk are to create rivalry between the players and increase psychological pressure of opposing players to perform well or to stop the trash-talker from performing well.
-The quality of performance of players under the pressure of trash-talk is debated, but one study found that participants who were subject to a trash-talk message exerted more effort in completing their task and perceived their opponent with more incivility and rivalry, when compared to participants who were subject to a neutral, irrelevant, or no message at all.
+The quality of performance of players under the pressure of trash talk is debated, but one study found that participants who were subject to a trash talk message exerted more effort in completing their task and perceived their opponent with more incivility and rivalry when compared to participants who were subject to a neutral, irrelevant, or no message at all.

 While trash-talking frequently focuses on sporting attributes such as physical ability and athleticism, there is also significant trash-talking off-topic including opponent's sexual behavior and relationships.
+Zinedine Zidane infamously head-butted Marco Materazzi during the 2006 World Cup Final after Materazzi had leveled a puerile insult about Zidane's sister during a verbal exchange a few moments prior.
 Trash-talk is more prevalent in contact sports than non-contact sports, and it is also more prevalent between male competitors than female competitors.

 Types

 Smack talk

 Smack talk is a slang term seen in chat channels in chat room, blog, and massively multiplayer online game (MMOG) conversations.
 The term came about in the early 1990s.
 It generally refers to the use of threatening or intentionally inflammatory language.
 Smack talk can also be used with bullying, whether that be face-to-face interaction, or cyber-bullying.

 Smack talk is also a slang term used in sports.
 It refers to inflammatory comments made by a person or team in order to insult, anger, annoy or be boisterous toward their opponents.
 Although it began as a term used by sports fans and athletes, it has spread to all areas of culture where competition takes place.
 In the United States, it is synonymous with "trash talk".

 The social interaction within MMOGs has been observed to be quite active and often leads to long-term social relationships.
 MMOG groups, such as "teams", "guilds" or "corporations", are composed of groups of people who often initially have no other social contact or interactions with each other.
-As a result, their conversations contain a subtext of discovery of language skills, social values, and intentions.
+As a result, their conversations contain a subtext of the discovery of language skills, social values, and intentions.
 One of the first indicators of these is the use or offense taken by the usage of smack talk.
-For the purpose of setting a social context or to comply with MMOG end user license agreement restrictions, MMOG groups may establish bylaws, traditions, or rules (formal or informal) that either permit, discourage, or prohibit the use of smack talk in their conversations and postings.
+To set a social context or to comply with MMOG end user license agreement restrictions, MMOG groups may establish bylaws, traditions, or rules (formal or informal) that either permit, discourage, or prohibit the use of smack talk in their conversations and postings.